xI-Mx-Ix/Velthoric-Docs/docs/03-basic-object-management.md

 > > **A Note on Vector Types: `joltjni.Vec3` vs. `minecraft.Vec3`**
 > >
-> > When working with XBullet in a Minecraft environment, you will frequently encounter two different vector classes with the same name:
+> > When working with Vortex Physics in a Minecraft environment, you will frequently encounter two different vector classes with the same name:
 > > *   `com.github.stephengold.joltjni.Vec3`: Used by the Jolt physics engine for positions, velocities, and sizes.
 > > *   `net.minecraft.world.phys.Vec3`: Used by Minecraft for game logic, entity positions, and raycasting.
 > >